ginolhac/mapDamage/README.md

 ### Web interface

 Anna Kostikova from [insideDNA](https://insidedna.me) implemented a web interface for mapDamage.
 Users can adjust the cloud ressources in terms of RAM/CPU to perform their analysis.
-She wrote a [tutorial](https://insidedna.me/tutorials/view/Analysis-ancient-DNA-samples-using-mapDamage) explaining how to use this [web interface](https://insidedna.me/app#/tools/100648/)
+She wrote a [tutorial](https://insidedna.me/tutorials/view/Analysis-ancient-DNA-samples-using-mapDamage) explaining how to use this [web interface (sign up required)](https://insidedna.me/app#/tools/100648/)

 ### Citation